Stat Here - Safety Concerns

 The key questions to ask doctors before making decisions

-How o slow don rushed decisions and avoid costly mistakes
+How to slow down rushed decisions and avoid costly mistakes

 The most common next steps to return home, rehab facilities, or senior living community,